Filing a Motion to Compel Discovery That Was Untimely Issued in a Divorce May Result in Sanctions

 When Wife’s counsel refused to withdraw the motion, the Association filed a response along with a request for sanctions and fees.
 The court denied Wife’s attorney’s motion because the Association had not been served with the motion, the motion did not contain the required language certifying good faith efforts had been made to reach a resolution of the dispute, and the motion was premature in relation to the deadline indicated in the subpoena.
 Davis was ordered to pay $3,000 in attorney’s fees.
 She appealed.

 Davis v.
 Desert Highlands Association: On Appeal

 On appeal, Wife’s divorce attorney defended her actions in the $3,000 suit.
-She contends her subpoena, motion and other relevant actions were not unreasonable and did not exert undue burden or expense on the Association.
-She requested that the award be decreased to $73 to reflect the actual time the Association spent complying with the subpoena.
+She contends her subpoena, motion, and other relevant actions were not unreasonable and did not exert undue burden or expense on the Association.
+She requested that the award is decreased to $73 to reflect the actual time the Association spent complying with the subpoena.

 It was her own failure to set the date accordingly that left her without time to prepare.
 Wife’s filed the motion after the Association agreed to provide the majority of the documentation early.
 She also filed the motion without the required Ariz.
 R. Fam.
 L. P. 65(A)(2)(c) certification verifying that a good faith attempt was made to resolve the discovery dispute with the Association.
 She also failed to serve the motion on the Association.

 Not only did Wife’s attorney;s actions appear unreasonable, but due to the high level of cooperation she was receiving from the Association, it would appear that no motion should have ever been filed.
 As a non-party, the court should be hyper-vigilant to discourage counsel from imposing undue burden or expense with compliance required for legal proceedings.